 Tomato vs. Tomatillo Salsa

 When we hear salsa, the standard image is tomato-based salsa.
 This type of salsa often includes onions, jalapeños, cilantro, and lime.
 Once you dig deeper, there are countless variations of salsa, including chipotle, fruit, beans, and vegetables.

 Tomatillo salsa has fewer variations and is usually made with tomatillos, green chilies, onions, cilantro, and lime.
-The tomatillos give this salsa a tangy and zesty flavor.
+The tomatillos give this salsa a tangy flavor.